natureglass/coldfusion-light-syntax/README.md

 # ColdFusion Light Syntax Theme for Atom Editor
 ## Inspired by Eclipse + CFeclipse ##

-*You will need _https://atom.io/packages/language-cfml_ to make this Theme work!*
+*You will need _https://atom.io/packages/language-cfml_ to be installed!*

 >This theme should work with most of UI Packages!